modo-lv/caves-of-qud-mods/ParasangRegion/README.md

 This is an alternative to "Show Parasang" mod.
 "ParasangRegion" works correctly with game version 1.0, and the zone name changes are not permanent.

+* Not visible while the character is lost (can be disabled in mod options).
+* Can be locked behind Mind's Compass skill (in mod options).

 The markers are:

 ```